 It is arguable, however, that with condom use already quite low in people eligible for PrEP, the impact of further falls may be limited; small further falls in condom use may actually have the paradoxical effect of increasing the overall impact of PrEP, by making more men eligible for PrEP and therefore preventing more HIV infections than otherwise would have happened.

 In terms of the cost of ART, it could be argued that they are unlikely to decrease by as much as PrEP costs in that patented, full-cost combination-therapy drugs are likely to form at least part of ART for the foreseeable future.

 The study also shows that in the era of generic drugs, the cost of HIV testing and medical monitoring in PrEP is higher than the cost of PrEP drugs.
 This suggests that savings should be sought by means such as screening for HIV, STIs and kidney function being done at home, or perhaps less frequently.

 The study’s most striking findings are twofold.
 Firstly, even if PrEP had no biological efficacy, the increase in HIV testing that a PrEP programme entails would reduce HIV infections by a third to a half by itself.

 Secondly, under nearly all scenarios in this model and especially in scenarios where further falls in condom use are contained, the increase in STI screening due to the PrEP programme results in falls in gonorrhoea (and presumably other bacterial STIs) that are quite dramatic.

-Reitsema M, Xiridou M et al. Pre-exposure prophylaxis for MSM in the Netherlands: impact on HIV and N. gonorrhoeae transmissions and cost-effectiveness.
-AIDS, online ahead of print, December 2019.
+Reitsema M, Xiridou M et al. Preexposure prophylaxis for men who have sex with men in the Netherlands: impact on HIV and Neisseria gonorrhoeae transmission and cost-effectiveness.
+AIDS 34 (4): 621-630, 2020.